zentrum-lexikographie/dwdsmor/README.md

 The resulting DWDSmor transducers are:

-* `grammar/dwdsmor.{a,ca}`: transducer with inflection and word-formation components, for morphological analysis of word forms in terms of lemmas and grammatical categories
+* `grammar/dwdsmor.{a,ca}`: transducer with inflection and word-formation components, for lemmatisation and morphological analysis of word forms in terms of grammatical categories
-* `grammar/dwdsmor-root.{a,ca}`: transducer with inflection and word-formation components, for lexical analysis of word forms in terms of root lemmas (i.e., lemmas of ultimate word-formation bases), word-formation process, word-formation means, and grammatical categories
 * `grammar/dwdsmor-finite.{a,ca}`: transducer with an inflection component and a finite word-formation component, for testing purposes
+* `grammar/dwdsmor-root.{a,ca}`: transducer with inflection and word-formation components, for lexical analysis of word forms in terms of root lemmas (i.e., lemmas of ultimate word-formation bases), word-formation process, word-formation means, and grammatical categories in term of the Pattern-and-Restriction Theory of word formation (Nolda 2022)
-* `grammar/dwdsmor-index.{a,ca}`: transducer with an inflection component only with DWDS paradigm indices and homographic lemma indices, for paradigm generation
+* `grammar/dwdsmor-index.{a,ca}`: transducer with an inflection component only with DWDS homographic lemma indices, for paradigm generation

 Once built, the DWDSmor transducers should be installed into `lib/`, where the Python scripts `dwdsmor.py` and `paradigm.py` expect them by default: